 Data, Data, Everywhere

 I designed and facilitated Data, Data Everywhere for Pioneer Library System on January 29, 2019.
+Here are the details:

 Many of us use digital technology nearly every waking hour of our day.
 And we’re not alone: studies show that the typical American adult looks at screens for an average of eleven hours a day…. and counting.